AhmedYahyaE/inspection-booking-system/README.md

 - Modular structure: All business logic, models, controllers, and routes are in `/Modules`.
 - API Resources are used for all responses.
 - Seeders provide demo tenants, users, teams, availabilities, and bookings.

----

-## (Optional) API Documentation
-- You can use Postman or Swagger to document and test the API.

----

-## License
-MIT